 The next SD competition in 2005 was equally successful.
 This event included the first international Teams from Canada and Spain.
 2007 & 2009 saw even more international participation; Germany was represented by TU Darmstadt, winning both times among Teams from the U.S., Canada and Spain.
 The SD 2011 saw record international participation with Teams from Belgium, Canada, China and New Zealand.
 Gaining momentum for sure!

 Continued European interest and involvement led to a 2008 Memorandum of Understanding between the U.S. and Spain.
 Spanish governmental officials signed to host the Solar Decathlon Europe, first Solar Decathlon beyond American soil.
 In the summer of 2010, Madrid hoted the most international event to that date, with Teams coming from eight countries.
 After European ‘wins’ in the 2007 & 2009 U.S. SD editions, the U.S. won the inaugural SDE10 Madrid edition, creating the climate of energetic exchange and shared knowlege for an international Solar Decathlon community on the go.

-Entrusted by the U.S. DOE to stimulate the continuity of the Solar Decathlon competition in Europe, the Netherlands-based non-profit Energy Endeavour Foundation was established in 2016.
-The EEF’s stewardship has resulted in two successful Calls for Cities to host the SDE, and two Calls for Teams; the SDE19 took place in Szentendre, Hungary, the first in central Europe to host an SDE event.
-The upcoming SDE21 will take place in Wuppertal, Germany.
+Entrusted by the U.S. Department of Energy to stimulate the continuity of the Solar Decathlon competition in Europe, the Netherlands-based non-profit Energy Endeavour Foundation (EEF) was established in 2016.
+The EEF’s stewardship has resulted in two successful SDE competitions: the SDE19 took place in Szentendre, Hungary, the first city and country in central Europe to host an SDE event.
+Wuppertal, Germany followed as host of the spectacular SDE21/22.